MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 After you’ve used the Reporting dashboard to measure usage, it’s important to compare the measured usage against any key success indicators (KSIs) that you defined during the project’s Envision phase.
-You can define a KSI that might be defined as active usage, or one that is indirectly linked to active usage.
+You can define a KSI that might be defined as active usage, or one that’s indirectly linked to active usage.

-It is important to identify any variances between actual and planned usage before resuming the rollout to additional sites or users.
+It’s important to identify any variances between actual and planned usage before resuming the rollout to additional sites or users.
 You’ll likely identify organizational learnings as part of this activity that you can leverage to ensure that the next batch of sites or users don’t encounter the same issues.

-First, pinpoint whether this is an adoption and/or technical problem.
+First, pinpoint whether this is an adoption or technical problem.
 Begin by investigating the items below, in order, to determine where the problem is.

 1. Validate quality by performing a [Quality Experience Review](upgrade-monitor-quality.md).